Nausori International Airport

-A 20-year Master Plan is being drafted for Nausori Airport that will include a complete refurbishment and upgrade of Fiji's second international airport, creating a facility for the international passengers and a domestic hub for Fiji.
+As of 2018, a 20-year master plan was under preparation for Nausori Airport, expected to include a complete refurbishment and upgrade of the airport, creating a facility for the international passengers and a domestic hub for Fiji.

-At one time Air Pacific (now Fiji Airways) had its headquarters on the property of the airport.A $60 million project to extend and widen the runway to 2148m was completed in 2021.
+At one time Air Pacific (now Fiji Airways) had its headquarters on the property of the airport.
+A $60 million project to extend and widen the runway to 2148 m was completed in 2021.

 Airlines and destinations

+If passengers would fly internationally from this airport, they will need to transit in Nadi to get to other international destinations.